Sushobh/ToDoApp/README.md

 # ToDoApp
 A To Do App built with Firebase firestore.
 Add new tasks by clicking on the round add button and tap on tasks to change the status to COMPLETED/PENDING!
+[Download APK](https://raw.github.com/Sushobh/ToDoApp/master/TO_DO_APP.apk)

 # Screenshots